SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 For example, for 2412 MHz the output will be seen at 2409.5 MHz.

 **Continuous Wave Mode (Non-Modulation) in Single Tone Mode (Center frequency +5 MHz)**:
-The DUT transmits a spectrum that is generated at 5MHz from the center frequency of the channel selected.
+The DUT transmits a spectrum that is generated at 5 MHz from the center frequency of the channel selected.
 Some amount of carrier leakage will be seen at Center Frequency.
 For example, for 2412 MHz the output will be seen at 2417 MHz.